-Chocolate & White Border Collie puppy Sparky was born January 25th 2018, third of six puppies at Sutterton Veterinary Hospital, Lincolnshire UK.
+Sparky the Border Collie was born January 25th 2018, third of six puppies at Sutterton Veterinary Hospital, Lincolnshire UK.
 The sac that contained him was filled with bright green mucus that stained his white fur for the first 3 weeks of his life.
 Apart from that there was nothing untoward about his birth so what happened 4 days afterward was totally unexpected.

 By the time he was 19 weeks old he still weighed beneath 2 kilos and his siblings were ten or twelve kilos by this time and although Wendy had seen several vets about him none had been concerned, just said he was a small hand reared puppy.

 Then he stopped drinking water.
 Now he loves his water and has always drunk literally tons so Wendy knew that something was amiss, especially as it was a very hot day and Sparky was panting.
 So she took him back to the vet and said something has to be wrong with this puppy, its not just that he is hand reared and he never was a runt, and various blood and urine tests showed vets an unusually large liver and an inflamed pancreas and painkillers by drip were provided, and Sparky spent several days at Sutterton Vet Hospital before being transferred to the Animal Health Trust in Newmarket where he spent a whole week.

 It was discovered that Sparky is a rare puppy, one that some vets had never experienced and his details are going to go into the veterinary medical journal because Sparky was born with Type 1 Diabetes and he will be on insulin for life.